RAS-University/robotic-courses/docs/UAV.md

 ### Additional Resources:
 <!-- List all the sources that could be relevant to a reader who would like to know more, including   -->
+Raymer, D. P. (1992).
+Aircraft design: A conceptual approach (2. ed).
+American Institute of Aeronautics and Astronautics.